 TB Assessment Form for Employment

-Mycobacterium Tuberculosis is a bacteria that when infects the human body causes the disease called Tuberculosis.
-Most commonly bacteria affect the lungs of humans, but they can also cause disease in other parts like the brain, kidney, spine, etc. Previously the disease was notorious for being lethal, but now if treated properly it’s not lethal.
+Mycobacterium tuberculosis is a bacteria that infects the human body and causes the disease called tuberculosis.
+Most commonly, bacteria affect the lungs of humans, but they can also cause disease in other parts like the brain, kidney, spine, etc. Previously, the disease was notorious for being lethal, but now, if treated properly, it’s not lethal.

-Everyone who got infected with TB is not necessarily sick, as the disease has two stages that are: Latent TB infection and TB disease.
-It is important to identify among them as the management plan is different for each category.
-If latent Tb cases are left untreated may lead to active disease cases.
+Everyone who gets infected with TB is not necessarily sick, as the disease has two stages: latent TB infection and TB disease.
+It is important to identify among them, as the management plan is different for each category.
+If latent TB cases are left untreated, they may lead to active disease cases.

 Risk Factors for TB Disease:

-By and large, we can divide the risk factors for TB as:
+By and large, we can divide the risk factors for TB as follows:

-1. Individuals who have got an infection recently, e.g.
+1. Individuals who have had an infection recently, e.g.

 2. Persons who are in close contact with infectious TB disease.